Regulating GCSEs, AS and A levels: guide for schools and colleges

 Exam boards check whether their rules are properly followed.
 They have different ways of doing so, including through general centre-inspection visits, subject-targeted visits and statistical monitoring (which enables them to identify marks for non-exam assessments that appear out of line with students’ performance in their exams for the subject).

 We require exam boards to take all reasonable steps to prevent malpractice and maladministration occurring, including in the way non-exam assessments are undertaken, supervised and marked.
 We require exam boards to investigate any suspicions or allegations of malpractice or maladministration.
 We also require exam boards to keep under review what schools and colleges do to prevent and investigate malpractice and maladministration.
 Exam boards must take action against those responsible for malpractice or maladministration.

 Separate reporting of non-exam assessment results

 For some of the reformed qualifications, students’ performance in their non-exam assessment is reported in a grade or outcome that is separate to that for the exam assessments for the qualification.
-This is the case for GCSE English language, for which the outcome of the spoken language assessment is to be reported separately to the grade for the exams.
-In A level science qualifications, students’ performance in their practical science assessment is also to be reported separately to the grade for the exams.
+This is the case for GCSE English language, for which the outcome of the spoken language assessment is reported separately to the grade for the exams.
+In A level science qualifications, students’ performance in their practical science assessment is also reported separately to the grade for the exams.